 I was born in Massachusetts in 1970, but spent most of my life in the South.
 I studied literature at the University of North Carolina at Chapel Hill and at the University of New Orleans.
-Among other things, I’ve been a cook on oil rigs and barges, a bouncer at a strip club, and a bartender in New Orleans.
+Among other things, I’ve been a cook on oil rigs and barges, a waiter, and a bartender in New Orleans.

-Now I live in Asheville, NC, with my daughter in an apartment across from the French Broad River.
-Freight trains pass by my window at night.
+I live in Asheville, NC, with my daughter in an apartment across from the French Broad River.